Alex-Burgess/AnsibleHelloWorld/Deploy-to-ECS-with-CLI.md

           }
       }
       ```
-1. Create task execution role
-This will be created for you, if its the first time using ECS.
-So, in the most part it is only necessary to check if the default role (AWSServiceRoleForECS) exists.
-See [Create an IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html#create-an-iam-role) for more information.
 1. Create a security group
 Create a basic security group allowing http traffic on port 80.
 See [Create a security group](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html#create-a-base-security-group)